pi-star-2025/pi_star/Biology + Chemistry/elements/potassium.md

 The red/blue/green mind moves in two core directions.

-The first is down in the direction of potassium, where 8-5-3 time makes decisions that always reduce electrical current.
+The first is down in the direction of potassium, where 8-5-3 time makes decisions that reduce quantum speed.

-The second is in the direction of sodium, where 8-5-3 time makes decisions that always increase electrical current.
+The second is in the direction of sodium, where 8-5-3 time makes decisions that increase quantum speed.

 The former is described by the characteristics of fruits; the latter is described by the characteristics of oceans.
 The first is the personality of the sun slowed down; the second is the personality of the multiverse.

-Potassium for 4D/6D red/blue/green circles moves electrical currents down.
+Potassium for 4D/6D red/blue/green circles moves quantum speed down.

-Sodium for 4D/6D red/blue/green circles moves electrical currents up.
+Sodium for 4D/6D red/blue/green circles moves quantum speed up.

-This is due strictly due to a photonic (light) preference for one quantum speed or another[^1].
+This creates a photonic (light) preference for one speed or another[^1].

 Also, with biological life there are two core personalities.
 One is blue going up; the other is pink (slow red) going down.